-The Company completes an ongoing review of its requirements for additional capital resources and holds discussions with various Government agencies concerning the potential funding of certain research and development and pre-commercialization activities, as well as investigating potential funding from other public and private sources.
+The Company completes an ongoing review of its requirements for additional capital resources.
 In December, 2010, the Company received \$1.7M from SDTC for Plug-in Hybrid Electric Vehicle Battery Development and also raised Cdn \$5 million in consideration of a 6% secured promissory note and 500,000 common share purchase warrants exercisable for a period of 36 months.